wellatleastitried/yfile/README.md

 # yfile

-Reimplementation of the "file" command with yara rules to scan for malware signatures and other patterns.
+Reimplementation of the "file" command with yara rules to scan for common malware signatures and other patterns.

 ## Requirements